-If you asked them, some of the most successful job hunters will likely tell you that they went 'to work' hunting for work.
-The keyword here is 'work'.
+If you asked them, some of the most successful job hunters will likely tell you that they went ‘to work’ hunting for work.
+The keyword here is ‘work’.
 They approached their search for employment like a job.
-They set aside a specified amount of time each day to work on finding work and during that time that's all they did.
+They set aside a specified amount of time each day to work on finding work and during that time that’s all they did.
 They methodically put in place a procedure by which they searched, contacted, and applied for jobs.
 They then refined and repeated this process daily until they landed the job they wanted.
-Tip – being persistent, pro-active, and aggressive in your search for work will pay off.
+Tip – being persistent, proactive, and aggressive in your search for work will pay off.

 It’s Mostly About Networking

 Did you know – about 80% of your job hunting time should be spent networking!
-As we mentioned at the start, it's networking that produces the best results most of the time.
-However, it can take time to build a large network of 'warm' contacts so the earlier you start, the more beneficial you'll find your network if or when you need to use it.
+As we mentioned at the start, it’s the networking that produces the best results most of the time.
+However, it can take time to build a large network of ‘warm’ contacts so the earlier you start, the more benefits you’ll find your network if or when you need to use it.

 - Compile a list of companies, or people, that you’d like to work for/with